The spin measurement of MAXI J1348-630 using the Insight-HXMT data: Acknowledgements

 \section{Acknowledgements}

+The authors thank the referee for the helpful comments to improve our manuscript.
 This work is supported by the NSFC (12273058).
 This work made use of the data from the \textit{Insight-HXMT} mission, a project funded by China National Space Administration (CNSA) and the Chinese Academy of Sciences (CAS).